WireBootstrap

 Data Sources

-In developing WireBootstrap applications, most application code and all components communicate with data services through a DataSource object.
+In developing WireBootstrap applications, most application code and all components communicate with data services through a object.
 This object is located at wire.data.DataSource.

 Configuration